 Under the Parent Company's ATM equity offering program, the Parent Company may sell up to \$500 million of common stock at prices determined by the market at the time of sale.
-During September 2019, the Company entered into forward sale agreements under its ATM program through which the Company will issue 1,894,845 shares of its common stock at an average offering price of \$67.99.
-The shares under the forward sales agreements may be settled at any time before the settlement date, which is September 12, 2020.
-No shares have been settled at September 30, 2019.
-Proceeds from the issuance of shares are expected to be used to fund acquisitions of operating properties, to fund developments and redevelopments, and for general corporate purposes.
-There were no shares issued under the ATM equity program during the nine months ended September 30, 2018.
-As of September 30, 2019, \$500.0 million of common stock remained available for issuance under this ATM equity program, before settlement of the forward shares described above.
+There were no shares issued under the ATM equity program during the six months ended June 30, 2019 and 2018.
+As of June 30, 2019, all \$500 million of common stock remained available for issuance under this ATM equity program.